riteshkg/ciphix/README.md

-# Ciphix case for software engineers
+# Ciphix case for software engineers by Ritesh
-Explantion and application can be found [by clicking here.](https://ciphix.riteshganpat.io)
+Explanation and application can be found [by clicking here.](https://ciphix.riteshganpat.io)